putza/CarND-Traffic-Sign-Classifier-Project/writeup.md

 **Original Dataset**

 The top five predictions of each image are shown in the previous section.
-The propability for each class if shown below on a logarythmic scale.
+The propability for each class if shown below on a logarithmic scale.

 ![Original Prediction][image_real_allprob]

-The only dataset where other signs accur with a propabiliy of higher than 10E-12 is the misclassified sign in row three.
+The only dataset where other signs occur with a propability of higher than 10E-12 is the misclassified sign in row three.

 **Augmented Dataset**

 The top five predictions of each image are shown in the previous section.
-The propability for each class if shown below on a logarythmic scale.
+The propability for each class if shown below on a logarithmic scale.

 ![Original Prediction][image_real_allprob]

-The only dataset where other signs accur with a propabiliy of higher than 10E-12 is the misclassified sign in row three.
+The only dataset where other signs occur with a propability of higher than 10E-12 is the misclassified sign in row three.

+Image augmentation did not solve this issue.
+A less naive image augmentation pipeline should solve this problem.

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?